AI in Medicine Certificate

 We immerse students in only medical examples and applications that illustrate the key concepts of how machines learn and how AI-based medical technologies can be used to improve health outcomes and streamline clinical workflows.
 You will not need to memorize technical terms or use coding for this course.

-Access to AI experts for virtual office hours
+Access to AI experts at Illinois

 As a part of this certificate program, you will have access to ask questions and engage with artificial intelligence experts from UIUC.
 This is an exclusive opportunity to connect with an expert about the course material and get hands-on support with exercises ranging from machine learning, deep learning and other concepts.